Category Archives: A SOCIOPATH IS

 That thing we call charisma, charm, that thing… that inexplicable power of influence is inherent in every sociopath.
 In other words, it isn’t a “skill”, it’s just there.
 This is what I’m calling the sociopath effect. – I’d say it’s what we think of as coercive control.

-Untouchable, Invisible, but With a Power of Influence
+Untouchable, Invisible, but with Powerful Influence

 So how can something intangible, invisible… something you can’t see, hear, smell, touch or taste affect us enough that we fall (walk, run, dance happily as if we just won the lottery) into this kind of trap?
 Well, because things that don’t reach the physical senses do reach other senses.
 Really.
 There are entire systems based on this reality.
 Let’s think of it in other scenarios.

-How about relating to regular people in general… or meeting a new person.
-We get a vibe, yah?
-I imagine we’ve all had the experience of realizing some people make others feel good when they’re around.
-Maybe you’re one of thsoe people… There can be something about some of us that makes other people feel at ease or uplifted in their presence.
-There are other people who aren’t so fun to have around; they might be the last on the party invite list because, well, they’re kind of a downer. – We all have a power of influence.
+There can be something about some of us that makes other people feel at ease or uplifted in their presence.
+There are other people who aren’t so fun to have around; they might be the last on the party invite list because, well, they’re kind of a downer.
+Have you ever noticed that we all have some level of influence?

 We Feel All Day Long: It’s a Part of Our Survival